-Too often, the most frustrating part of a candidate’s search is how long it takes post interview to hear if they got the job.
+Too often, the most frustrating part of a candidate’s search is how long it takes post-interview to hear if they got the job.
 Recruiters and HR pros should work on getting back to candidates in a timely and consistent fashion.
 Do not lose top, in-demand technology candidates to a lack of communication and attention.
-Not getting back to people, letting them know what stage they are at and status updates, especially if your process takes months, sends a message to that potential hire that you don’t really care about them or consider them a top candidate.
-A little respect and attention will ensure that potential superstar does not jump ship for a competing offer.
+Not getting back to people, letting them know what stage they are at, and status updates – especially if your process takes months – sends a message to that potential hire that you don’t really care about them or consider them a top candidate.
+A little respect and attention will ensure that a potential superstar does not jump ship for a competing offer.

 Make it Easier to Apply